 If you’re interested in hiring a ghostwriter to help you complete your book, you might have a few questions.
 After all, hiring a ghostwriter isn’t an everyday activity.
 After talking to a few hundred people, I realize most authors have some questions about our ghostly industry.

 Throughout the last decade, I’ve discussed various topics in my Friendly Ghostwriter blog in an attempt to shed a little light on the area.
 There are certain questions for a ghostwriter that seem to come up consistently, so I decided to tackle those in this article.
 Whenever possible, I will provide links to other articles to give you more information.

 How much does a ghostwriter cost?

-This is by far the number one question I receive.
+This is by far the number one question on my readers’ minds.
 Most people honestly have no idea how much a professional writer charges.
-It’s a little like going to an art gallery and asking the owner for a price on a painting you like.
-It might only be twenty dollars or it could be twenty thousand or more, right?
+I understand.
+It’s a little like walking into a boutique clothing store or a contemporary art gallery.
+There are no price tags so you can only guess at that cost of the item you’d like to purchase.
+It might run twenty dollars or it could be twenty thousand or more, right?

 I know the topic of money can be uncomfortable for some, so I’ve written a two articles about this subject: